 Amber Sky Gdansk

 London has the London Eye and Gdansk has Amber Sky.
-It is the newest, and the most expensive viewpoint in Gdansk.
+It is the newest, and the most expensive, viewpoint in Gdansk.
 It was first run in 2014 and became a great success.
-Gdansk’s Ferris wheel is 50 meters high, and the whole turn lasts about 15 minutes.
+Gdansk’s Amber Sky is 50 meters high, and the whole turn lasts about 15 minutes.
 It is located on Granary Island and provides a good view of Motlawa River and Main City.

-Amber Sky Gdansk ticket price is 35 PLN.
+Amber Sky Gdansk ticket price is 37 PLN, 27 for children (up to 1,4m of height)

 Viewpoints in Gdansk outside the city centre